McIndi/delve/doc/admin/Ingesting_Data.md

 The `/api/query` endpoint is what is used to power the Explore UI which is available at `/explore`.

-The browsable REST API, which is returned when accessing `/api/query` from a browser can be really useful for debugging if you enable `DEBUG` in your `settings.py` as it allows you to track the SQL statements issued by search commands as well as a ton of other useful information.
+The browsable REST API, which is returned when accessing `/api/query` from a browser, can be really useful for debugging when the Django debug toolbar is enabled.
+Setting `DEBUG=True` and installing the toolbar allows you to inspect the SQL statements issued by search commands along with a wealth of other diagnostic information.

 ### Example Usage